samueldonovan1701/express-auth/README.md

 # Dependencies

 ### <a href="https://expressjs.com/">Express</a>
-`express-auth` is built specifically to be used with Express web framework for Node.js
+`express-cookie-session-auth` is built specifically to be used with Express web framework for Node.js

 Express is distributed under the <a href="https://creativecommons.org/licenses/by-sa/3.0/us/">Creative commons license</a>.

 ### <a href="https://www.npmjs.com/package/cookie-parser">cookie-parser</a>
-`express-auth` uses cookies to track sessions, and `cookie-parser` makes this easier, as well as allow for the use of signed cookies.
+`express-cookie-session-auth` uses cookies to track sessions, and `cookie-parser` makes this easier, as well as allow for the use of signed cookies.

 `cookie-parser` is distributed under the <a href="https://github.com/expressjs/cookie-parser/blob/HEAD/LICENSE">MIT license</a>.